 At Workshop Digital, we think a lot about budgeting.
-Providing handcrafted digital marketing solutions to clients requires us to adapt to different needs.
-As we’ve mentioned before, there are endless ways to spend your marketing dollars—but what works for one company may not work for the next.
+There are endless ways to spend your marketing dollars—but what works for one company may not work for the next.

-The first video of the series discusses how to project your costs and the importance of understanding which metrics matter.
+The first section, we discuss how to project your costs and the importance of understanding which metrics matter.

-In this video, we talk about step two in the process.
-This includes presenting your budgets to stakeholders and using data to get them approved.
+This section includes presenting your budgets to stakeholders and using data to get them approved.

 Have any lingering questions about budgeting?
 You aren’t alone!
-In the final video of our series, we review FAQs we’ve heard from clients.
+In the final section, we review FAQs we’ve heard from clients.

 Want to discuss your budget?